Frequently Asked Questions

 22.Where do I find more information regarding scheduling or school counseling

 information?Students can visit the LOHS counseling office at any time; the office is located in the B wing of the building.
 The direct phone number is (248) 693-5640.
-The counseling department website can be found at www.lakeorionschools.org/high-school-home/counseling.
+The LOHS counseling department website can be found on the school website.

 23.When is Freshman Registration?